Portuguese yields dip on relief after Lisbon agrees BES rescue

 The European Central Bank's ultra-easy monetary policy, which it is expected to reiterate at its meeting on Thursday, and fresh injections of cheap four-year loans later this year are supporting demand for peripheral euro zone bonds.

-"We still see an outperformance of peripherals against core (euro zone bonds) from here," Citi's global head of rates strategy, Alessandro Giansanti, said.
+Greek yields were also lower at 6.07 percent after Moody's upgraded its ratings by two notches to Caa1, citing its improved fiscal position.
+Moody's also upgraded Portugal's ratings a week ago, dismissing concerns that troubles at BES could spread.

-"Demand, especially for Spain, is really strong.
-We still see spread tightening, another 15-20 basis points in terms of Spanish outpeformance perhaps versus Italy."
+Rabobank strategists said the positive rating actions as well as historic low borrowing costs for the euro zone weaker issuers compounded the positive sentiment in the bond market.

-Greek yields were 4 bps lower at 6.06 percent after Moody's upgraded its rating by two notches to Caa1, citing its improved fiscal position.
-Moody's upgraded Portugal a week ago, dismissing concerns that troubles at BES could spread.
-(U.S. dollar = 0.7450 euro) (Editing by Louise Ireland)
+"All of this means we overall remain positive on peripheral spreads though caution that the significant compression that has already been seen means that momentum is likely to be less going forward," they said in a note.

 ** This Diary is filed daily ** ---------------------------------------------------------------